petiibhuzah/golang-blockchain/README.md

 - Constant-time iteration over just the UTXO keyspace (Badger iterator with `utxo-` prefix) rather than scanning all blocks.
 - Faster balance queries and transaction creation, since only unspent outputs are read.
 - Durable across runs because the UTXO set is stored on disk alongside blocks under `./tmp/blocks`.

+### Merkle tree (transaction root per block)
+Each block computes a Merkle root over its transactions and uses that root as part of the Proof‑of‑Work input.
+This provides a single cryptographic fingerprint of all transactions in the block.

+- File: `blockchain/merkle.go`
+- API used: `(*Block).HashTransactions()` builds the Merkle tree from each transaction’s serialized bytes and returns `tree.RootNode.Data`.
+- Leaf hashing: `SHA‑256(tx.Serialize())`.
+- Internal node hashing: `SHA‑256(leftHash || rightHash)`.
+- Odd number of leaves: duplicates the last leaf to make the count even (common convention in blockchains).

+Why it matters
+- Integrity: any change to any transaction changes the Merkle root and thus the mined block hash.
+- Efficient proofs: enables Merkle proofs (not implemented here, but the structure supports it) for verifying inclusion without all transactions.

 Resetting the chain
 - Stop the program and delete the `./tmp/blocks` directory to start fresh: